 - 1.1.
 You have an Affordable Wheelchair Lift and now you are about to install a Retrofit Kit that will bring it up to date with the latest new features.
 The end results will be a lift that has the following: - 1.1.1.
 An improved Upper Limit Switch that is easier to adjust than the old stop-rod activated switch. - 1.1.2.
 A Lower Limit Switch that will now turn off the hoist motor when the lift reaches the ground. - 1.1.3.
-An improved hand held controller that is easier to operate. - 1.1.4.
+If your controller is tethered you will get an improved hand held controller that is easier to operate. - 1.1.4.
 A new, more powerful motor that should last longer than the old one. - 1.1.5.
 Smoother and quieter operation. - 1.1.6.
 A longer lasting cable that will not require maintenance as often. - 1.1.7.
 A renewal of your warranty period. - 1.2.
-A Retrofit Kit normally arrives in a crate that looks something like this.
+A Retrofit Kit normally arrives in a wooden crate.
 If you have been requested to send your old hoist back to Affordable Wheelchair Lifts, save this crate for doing so.